-Riga has a well-developed and relatively cheap public transport system that consists of buses, minibuses, trams and trolley buses.
-Most transit runs from 5:30am to 11:30pm and some routes run a regular night service.
-Tickets can be bought on the bus, trolley or tram.
+Riga has a well-developed and relatively cheap public transport system that consists of buses, minibuses, trams, and trolley buses.
+Most services run from 5am to as late as 1am and some routes run a regular night service.
+Tickets can be bought on the bus, trolley, or tram.
 Final destinations are marked on the front of all transport vehicles.
 Taxis are readily available, and it is worth noting that licensed cabs will have a yellow number plate.
-One can risk an unlicensed taxi, but drivers usually turn off the metre and the price needs to be negotiated beforehand.
-Riga's ferry terminal is located outside the city centre and the central train station will take commuters to destinations such as Russia, Belarus and Ukraine.
+One can risk an unlicensed taxi, but drivers usually turn off the meter and the price needs to be negotiated beforehand.
+Riga's ferry terminal is located less than half a mile (1km) north of Old Riga.
+The central train station will take commuters to destinations in Russia, Belarus, and Ukraine.

 Become our Riga Travel Expert

 We are looking for contributors for our Riga travel guide.
 If you are a local, a regular traveller to Riga or a travel professional with time to contribute and answer occasional forum questions, please contact us.